 The initiative brings together key interests including utilities, consumer advocates, energy technology companies, other businesses, environmental and academic organizations, and government to accomplish this goal and enable Minnesota to continue to lead in shaping an electric system for the 21st century.

 In its first phase (Feb. to Dec.
 2014), e21 achieved consensus that Minnesota should evolve toward a more consumer-centric, performance-based regulatory approach and utility business model (see Phase I Report).

-e21’s second phase (January 2015 to July 2016) is devoted to developing the next level of detail necessary for implementation of its Phase I recommendations.
-A set of white papers on performance-based compensation, integrated system planning, and grid modernization is forthcoming later this summer.
+e21’s second phase (January 2015 to present) is devoted to developing the next level of detail necessary for implementation of its Phase I recommendations.
+A set of white papers on performance-based compensation, integrated systems planning, and grid modernization is forthcoming.